 November 18, 2016

 Though winter hasn’t hit Edmonton in full force just yet, we’ve already had a taste of the chilly weather to come.
 As the temperatures continue to plummet over the next few weeks and months, thoughts turn to keeping safe and warm in our homes.
 Because of the harsh winter weather, thoughts also turn to ways of saving energy while maintaining the comfort of your household.
 There are several simple procedures that you can do to ensure a more energy-efficient home during the coldest months.
-Always has compiled a list of helpful ways to reduce the cost of energy this winter without compromising on comfort.

 Seal Drafts – Most homes have a few areas where cold air can creep in; windows, doors, sink piping and basements are just a few of the usual suspects.
 Insulating and air sealing these areas will go a long way in lowering your heating costs.
 Insulation kits and products made specifically for filling small cracks are readily available at the local hardware store.

 Ceiling Fan Switch – A little-known fact about ceiling fans is that they can also be used to help distribute heat.
 A fan moving counter-clockwise will help push warm air up – and a fan moving clockwise will help trap the heat and keep rooms warmer.
 Most modern ceiling fans have a switch that will allow you to change the direction of the blades.
 Good ventilation and airflow will also help with energy efficiency, so keep the ceiling fans running throughout the season.